To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 How does Case Management work?

 Once a Petition or Notice of Application is filed to start the legal separation process, the court starts to monitor the case.
 If a Notice of Motion is filed to request immediate temporary resolution of an issue, and a court date is requested, a case conference with a judge is automatically scheduled.
-If either party asks, a case conference is scheduled.
+A case conference will also be scheduled if either party asks for it.

 What if nothing happens after the first document is filed?